Sage-Bionetworks-Challenges/NCI-CPTAC-DREAM-Proteogenomics-Challenge/Subchallenges_2_3/README.md

 **Baseline_methods** folder

-## Examples of submission of pre-trained models to docker
+## Examples of submission of pre-trained models using docker

 **DOCKER_image** folder